ionide/Fornax/README.md

 sc.Add({b = 1; c = 3}) //You can add objects of different types, `Add` method is generic.

-let as = sc.TryGetValues<A>() //This will return option of sequence of all added elements for given type - in this case it will be 3 elements let b = sc.TryGetValue<B>() //This will return option of element for given type
+let as = sc.TryGetValues<A>() //This will return an option of sequence of all added elements for a given type - in this case it will be 3 elements let b = sc.TryGetValue<B>() //This will return an option of element for given type
 ```

 ### Loaders

 `Loader` is an F# script responsible for loading external data into generation context.
 The data typically includes things like content of `.md` files, some global site configuration, etc. But since those are normal F# functions, you can do whatever you need.
-Want to load information from local database, or from internet?
+Want to load information from local database, or from the internet?
 Sure, why not.
-Want to use World Bank TP to include some of the World Bank statistics?
-That's also possible - you can use in `loader` any dependency as in normal F# script.
+Want to use the [World Bank type provider](https://fsprojects.github.io/FSharp.Data/library/WorldBank.html) to include some of the World Bank statistics?
+That's also possible - you can use any dependency in `loader`, just as in a normal F# script.

 `Loaders` are normal F# functions that takes as an input `SiteContents` and absolute path to the page root, and returns `SiteContents`: